 Adrenal saliva tests provide a way to test our current adrenal function.
 These tests are generally only available from functional medicine and integrative health care professionals.

-Normally functioning adrenals are supposed to put out the most cortisol in the morning, and the levels of cortisol should decline during the day until very little cortisol is secreted at bedtime.
-A cortisol kick in the morning helps us to get out of bed bright eyed and bushy tailed, ready to face the day.
+Normally functioning adrenals are supposed to put out the most cortisol in the morning, and the levels of cortisol should decline during the day, until very little cortisol is secreted at bedtime.
+A cortisol kick in the morning helps us to get out of bed bright-eyed and bushy-tailed, ready to face the day.
 Low cortisol secretion at bedtime helps us relax and sleep.

-Some people with adrenal dysfunction have the opposite pattern — they can’t get up in the morning and drag their feet until the early afternoon, feel slightly human for a few hours between 2pm and 8pm, then get a second wind at bedtime.
+Some people with adrenal dysfunction have the opposite pattern — they can’t get up in the morning and drag their feet until the early afternoon, feel slightly human for a few hours between 2 pm and 8 pm, then get a second wind at bedtime.
 These people often have a flipped cortisol rhythm, where their adrenals put out very little cortisol in the morning and too much in the evening, causing them to be alert and sleepy at the wrong times.

 The Conventional Approach to Adrenal Fatigue

 The adrenals are a source of disagreement between conventional medical doctors and natural practitioners.
 Conventional medical doctors only recognize Addison’s disease as an adrenal insufficiency disorder, but do not recognize “adrenal fatigue” as a medical diagnosis.
+[11] (Adrenal insufficiency associated with Addison’s disease, which is an autoimmune condition, is more due to autoimmune damage to the adrenals, resulting in their inability to produce hormones, rather than the dysfunctional patterns of cortisol production observed in adrenal fatigue.)

-When my integrative doctor first suggested that I get tested for adrenal fatigue, I “Googled” the term and found a “reputable source” that adrenal fatigue was a made up disorder and did not exist.
+When my integrative doctor first suggested that I get tested for adrenal fatigue, I “Googled” the term and found a “reputable source” that adrenal fatigue was a made-up disorder and did not exist.

-Being a skeptical pharmacist, I put-off testing my adrenals — I had just ventured into the world of alternative medicine, and was always afraid of people trying to take advantage of me and take my money, not realizing that they were simply trying to help.
+Being a skeptical pharmacist, I put off testing my adrenals — I had just ventured into the world of alternative medicine, and was always afraid of people trying to take advantage of me and take my money, not realizing that they were simply trying to help.

-But then I got to a point where I was just so exhausted and irritable, despite taking thyroid medications and following a gluten free diet.
+But then I got to a point where I was just so exhausted and irritable, despite taking thyroid medications and following a gluten-free diet.

 I started talking to Carter Black, RPh, my compounding pharmacist, about the symptoms I was experiencing, and he suggested that I have my adrenals tested.
 Mr. Black had specialized in hormones for many years and told me that the interventions for adrenal fatigue did indeed work well for many of his patients.

-Finally it stuck: maybe it was hearing it from a fellow pharmacist, or maybe because he didn’t have any adrenal test kits to sell to me that I decided to try it out.
+Finally it stuck: maybe it was hearing it from a fellow pharmacist, or maybe because he didn’t have any adrenal test kits to sell to me, that I decided to try it out.

 The Root Cause Approach to Recovering From Adrenal Fatigue